 In my capacity as an approval officer, I waived the notice of deemed permit determination in this case.
-This is because I have sufficient information through aerial photographs, owner/operator records, and an onsite inspection, so that both the capacity of the structures and the type of livestock that was confined can be reliably determined.
+This is because I have sufficient information through aerial photographs, capacity calculators, and an onsite inspection, so that both the capacity of the structures and the type of livestock that was confined can be reliably determined.